pluralitybook/plurality/contents/english/04-01-identity-and-personhood.md

 She swiftly affixed her signature on the screen.
 Her phone then began displaying pertinent information to assist her in responding to the questions accurately.

 - In a conflict-torn village, you built makeshift schools, bringing smiles to children's faces.
-This beacon of hope is echoed by 76 trustworthy sources, their praises etched on a digital ledger, endorsed by agencies recognized by the EU.
+This beacon of hope is echoed by 76 trustworthy sources, their praises contained in multiple digital credentials, endorsed by agencies recognized by the EU.
-- At a press conference, your firm stance against affiliations with harmful individuals to your community echoed powerfully, backed by 41 affirming testimonials on a secure blockchain, showcasing an unyielding protector of society.
+- At a press conference, your firm stance against affiliations with harmful individuals to your community echoed powerfully, backed by 41 affirming testimonials digitally signed, showcasing an unyielding protector of society.
 - Your efforts in bridging dialogue between communities and 34 government agencies have crafted a shield of trust and safety around you, each acknowledgment a mark of your dedication, immortalized in a digital shield of recognition.
 - Your innovation fueled life changing projects, celebrated by 78% of your peers through vibrant digital narratives, weaving a dynamic tapestry of your significant contributions to the engineering sector.
 - Your support for...